greg-raven/grus/_posts/2020-06-02-i-hold-these-truths-to-be-self-evident.md

 ---
-title: 'I hold these truths to be self-evident'
+title: "I hold these truths to be self-evident"
 layout: post
 categories:
 - Commentary